 For those who just need to reset their sleep rhythms, once you get your biological clock reset, your new sleep habits will require discipline, but you will reap the benefits of healthy, restful sleep.
 The trick to having a set sleep schedule (besides health) is all in the wakeup time.
 If 7 a.m. is when you want to wake up, then that’s when you wake up, no matter what, for the next 6 weeks.
 This includes your days off work and the morning after staying up late on purpose.

 If you suffer from chronic insomnia, be it onset, maintenance, or both, your hormones are off, your health is not well, and your gut flora is unbalanced.
-The thyroid, the adrenal glands, and the entire endocrine system will need to be addressed, and so will the digestive system.
+The thyroid, the adrenal glands, and the entire endocrine system will need to be healed, and to do that, you’ll need to fix the digestive system.
 The following articles will help you address these conditions.

 Again, get off the caffeine!